-- Gamzee assembles a "motherfucking JURY" consisting of the heads of Nepeta, Equius, Tavros, Feferi and Eridan, the five trolls Killed Off for Real at that point.
+- Gamzee assembles a "motherfucking JURY" consisting of the heads of Nepeta, Equius, Tavros, Feferi and Eridan, the five dead trolls at that point.
 It all appears to be out of the way and no-one's paying attention to it or him, though.

 - Dirk later takes the historical route by putting the Hegemonic Brute's head up on public display through a stolen flagpole with an attached note as a warning to those in charge of Derse.

 - Used in this Saturday Morning Breakfast Cereal strip, though not exactly as expected.